USS Robert I. Paine: Atlantic Fleet, 1944–1945

 Anti-submarine warfare training in Casco Bay followed, and on 12 July she anchored in Hampton Roads to await the sailing of UGS-48, a slow convoy to Bizerte.
 Underway on the 13th, her radar picked up enemy aircraft shadowing the convoy on the 31st, and she assisted in beating off a Luftwaffe attack on 1 August.
 At Boston again at the end of the month, she completed another escort run to Bizerte and back in early November; then, after further training, resumed anti-submarine activities, this time ranging between Casco Bay, Halifax, Nova Scotia and NS Argentia, Newfoundland.

 Twelfth Fleet, 1945

 In February 1945, she shifted to escort work off the southern New England coast and in early March she headed east to join the 12th Fleet for patrol work under the Royal Navy's Western Approaches Command.
 She arrived at Liverpool on 3 April, and for the remainder of the European War Robert I. Paine guarded convoys on the first or last section of the transatlantic convoy lanes.
-On 14 May, Robert I. Paine represented the United States at surrender ceremonies of eight U-boats at Lisahally, Co.
-Londonderry; then, after a brief return to Liverpool, got underway for the United States.
+On 14 May, Robert I. Paine represented the United States at surrender ceremonies of eight U-boats at Lisahally, County Londonderry; then, after a brief return to Liverpool, got underway for the United States.